-The S&P 500 Index is an index of 500 stocks chosen for market size, liquidity and industry grouping, among other factors.
-The S&P is designed to be a leading indicator of U.S. equities and is meant to reflect the risk/return characteristics of the large cap universe.
+S&P 500 Index - An index of 500 stocks are chosen for market size, liquidity and industry grouping, among other factors.
+The S&P is designed to be a leading indicating of U.S. equities and is meant to reflect the risk/return characteristics of the large cap universe.
+An index cannot be invested in directly.